duckduckgo/autoconsent/readme.md

 }
 ```

 Evaluates a list of steps in order.
-If any return true (success), then the step exists and returns true.
+If any return true (success), then the step returns true.
 If all steps return false, the `any` step returns false.

 ### Optional actions

-Any rule can include the `"optional": true` to ignore failure.
+All rules can include the `"optional": true` to ignore failure.

 ## API